VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: Discussion and Conclusion

-\textbf{A Blueprint for Zero-Shot Similarity.} Our evaluation identifies a robust recipe for content identity: large weakly supervised encoders (e.g., Whisper), statistical time-frequency pooling, and geometric standardization via transductive label-free PCA.
-This efficient, fine-tuning-free pipeline serves as an ideal default for retrieval and indexing tasks.
+\textbf{A Blueprint for Zero-Shot Similarity.} Our evaluation identifies a robust recipe for content identity: large weakly supervised encoders (e.g., Whisper), statistical time-frequency pooling, and transductive label-free PCA.
+This fine-tuning-free pipeline serves as an ideal default for retrieval and indexing.

-\textbf{The Generalization Ceiling.} Critically, \textsc{VocSim} quantifies the generalization gap.
-While foundation models transfer well to public data, their geometric "lift" over chance collapses on blind, low-resource speech.
+\textbf{The Cross-Lingual Speech Generalization Ceiling.} \textsc{VocSim} quantifies a cross-lingual speech gap: geometric ``lift'' over chance collapses on blind, low-resource speech, even though this collapse occurs entirely within the speech domain.
 This suggests SOTA models interpolate high-resource languages rather than learning universal phonotactics.
-Our permutation-calibrated GSR provides the necessary diagnostic to measure progress toward closing this gap.
+We do not extend this to general-audio OOD; blind animal/environmental evaluation is left to future work.
+Our permutation-calibrated GSR provides the diagnostic to measure progress toward closing this gap.

-\textbf{Predictive Validity.} We demonstrate that \textsc{VocSim} performance predicts downstream utility: embeddings dominating our zero-shot leaderboard also achieve SOTA results on the supervised HEAR benchmark and align with biological perceptual judgments.
-This validates \textsc{VocSim} as an effective early-stage filter for model selection.
+\textbf{Predictive Validity.} \textsc{VocSim} performance predicts downstream utility: embeddings dominating our zero-shot leaderboard also achieve SOTA results on the supervised HEAR benchmark and align with biological perceptual judgments, validating \textsc{VocSim} as an effective early-stage filter for model selection.

-\textbf{Limitations.} \textsc{VocSim} strictly isolates single-source content, excluding music due to polyphony.
-Our protocol employs per-subset transductive PCA to mitigate anisotropy, utilizing batch statistics rather than single-sample inference.
-Furthermore, our ``Blind'' sets are currently restricted to low-resource speech.
-We note that our animal vocalization subsets have no confirmed pre-training overlap (see Appendix~\ref{sec:Appendix-Overlap}) and exhibit robust performance, suggesting strong cross-species generalization.
-However, guaranteeing strict zero-leakage requires offline bioacoustic data not available on the public internet.
-We do not currently possess access rights to such private archives; future iterations will prioritize securing these partnerships to extend the blind evaluation protocol.
-4
+\textbf{Limitations and Scope.} \textsc{VocSim} is, by design, a diagnostic of \emph{single-source} content-identity geometry; polyphonic mixtures, noisy scenes, and music are \emph{out of scope}, as raw embeddings on overlapping sources would conflate content representation with source separation.
+Our protocol is \emph{gradient-free, label-free, transductive} rather than single-sample (per-subset label-free PCA; results reported with and without PCA).
+Environmental audio is one small subset (ESC-50) and acts as a robustness check rather than the basis for environmental claims.
+Blind sets are restricted to low-resource speech (Shipibo-Conibo, Chintang); the headline OOD result is therefore a \emph{cross-lingual speech} gap, not a general-audio claim.
+Animal subsets have no confirmed pre-training overlap (Appendix~\ref{sec:Appendix-Overlap}), providing indirect no-leakage evidence rather than strict blind OOD; strict zero-leakage requires offline bioacoustic data we will pursue in future iterations.